Wuchang: Fallen Feathers: Sales

-On launch day, Wuchang: Fallen Feathers reached a peak concurrent player count of 131,518 on Steam.
+On the release day, Wuchang: Fallen Feathers reached a peak concurrent player count of 131,518 on Steam.

-According to a financial report dated 25 September 2025 from Digital Bros, the parent company of 505 Games, "With respect to the Premium Games segment, the first quarter of the current fiscal year marked the launch of the video game Wuchang: Fallen Feathers, which became available across most marketplaces in July.
+In a September 2025 financial report, Digital Bros, the parent company of 505 Games, stated that "With respect to the Premium Games segment, the first quarter of the current fiscal year marked the launch of the video game Wuchang: Fallen Feathers, which became available across most marketplaces in July.
 The title achieved significant sales volumes and more recent reviews on Steam now sit at over 80% positive, despite receiving negative reviews in the first few days immediately after launch.
 According to some Chinese media reports, Wuchang: Fallen Feathers may have been the best-selling Chinese premium video game in 2025 so far."
+In a November 2025 financial report, Digital Bros stated that the game had a successful launch that benefited the first quarter of FY2026 and generated significant volumes in the quarter that drove the increase in the revenue share from co-owned intellectual properties and long-term publishing agreements.

+In April 2026, Digital Bros stated that Wuchang: Fallen Feathers had sold over 1 million units as of 31 March 2026.
+In July 2026, during the game's first-year anniversary, 505 Games stated that the game had reached 5 million players.

 Accolades

 Wuchang: Fallen Feathers won Surprise of the Year and was nominated for Most Anticipated Game at the UCG Game Awards 2024.